collinskoech11/Angular-js/README.md

 ## Development server
 Navigate to project folder
-Run 'cd budget-app' to navigate to the actual budget app
+Run `cd budget-app` to navigate to the actual budget app

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.